Most construction procedures create vibrations which can be felt, if

 with my own observations and videotaping of movement of a wide variety of tired

-construction equipment in a road reconstruction project.
+construction equipment, and other vehicles, in a road reconstruction project.
 Thus, it is tracked

 equipment whose movement over distances should be monitored for vibration, not